HirenGajjar/React-basics/README.md

 ### Strict Mode

 - a tool for highlighting potential problems in an application
-- StrictMode does not render any visible UI.
+- Strict Mode does not render any visible UI.
 It activates additional checks and warnings for its descendants.
 - Strict mode checks are run in development mode only; they do not impact the production build.

+### useCallback hook

+### useMemo hook

+### Custom Hook

+- can be use to combine multiple hooks

+### submit data with fetch